Food52’s secret recipe for building a $100 million media empire

 This democratic approach hit the mark with many readers, who developed a loyalty to the brand.
 Soon, readers flocked to the website and the platform began generating ad revenue, which allowed the founders to hire professional photographers, recipe testers and food stylists, who could in turn create more content.

-While Food52 doesn’t disclose monthly traffic or revenue figures, it says its readership has continued to grow and its staff now numbers nearly 100 people.
+While Food52 doesn’t disclose monthly traffic or revenue figures, it says its readership has continued to grow and its staff now numbers 134 people.
 This has led to new opportunities to create revenue streams.
 “Once you build trust, you can do lots of things,” Hesser says.
 “You can cover a wider range of topics, create events for your audience, sell them things.”

 From recipes to marketplace